-Subject Description Employment, office, trade, profession or vocation Any employment, office, trade, profession or vocation carried on for profit or gain.
-Sponsorship Any payment or provision of any other financial benefit (other than from the council) made to the councillor during the previous 12-month period for expenses incurred by him/her in carrying out his/her duties as a councillor, or towards his/her election expenses.
-This includes any payment or financial benefit from a trade union within the magning of the Trade. a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
-Contracts Any contract made between the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director or a body that such person has a beneficial interest in the securities of) and the council- (a) under which goods or services are to be provided or works are to be executed; and Land and Property (b) which has not been fully discharged.
+Description Any employment, office, trade, profession or vocation carried on for profit or gain.
+[Any unpaid directorship.]
+Any payment or provision of any other financial benefit (other than from the council) made to the councillor during the previous 12-month period for expenses incurred by him/her in carrying out his/her duties as a councillor, or towards his/her election expenses.
+This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
+Any contract made between the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director or a body that such person has a beneficial interest in the securities of) and the council - (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
 Any beneficial interest in land which is within the area of the council.
-'Land' excludes an easement, servitude, interest or right in or over land which does not give the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners (alone or jointly with another) a right to occupy or to receive income.
-Licenses Any licence (alone or jointly with others) to occupy land in the area of the council for a month or longer Corporate tenancies Any tenancy where (to the councillor's knowledge)-
+'Land' excludes an easement, servitude, interest or right in or over land which does not give the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners (alone or jointly with another) a right to occupy or to receive income.
+Any licence (alone or jointly with others) to occupy land in the area of the council for a month or longer

-(a) the landlord is the council; and (b) the tenant is a body that the councillor, or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners is a partner of or a director of or has a beneficial interest in the securities of.
-Securities Any beneficial interest in securities of a body where- (a) that body (to the councillor's knowledge) has a place of business or land in the area of the council; and (b) either- (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the councillor, or his/ her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners have a beneficial interest exceeds one hundredth of the total issued share capital of that class.
+Corporate tenancies Any tenancy where (to the councillor's knowledge)- (a) the landlord is the council; and (b) the tenant is a body that the councillor, or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners is a partner of or a director of or has a beneficial interest in the securities of.
+Securities Any beneficial interest in securities of a body where- (a) that body (to the councillor's knowledge) has a place of business or land in the area of the council; and (b) either- (i)) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the councillor, or his/ her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners has a beneficial interest exceeds one hundredth of the total issued share capital of that class.

-\ &#x27;director' includes a member of the committee of management of an industrial and provident society.
+'director' includes a member of the committee of management of an industrial and provident society.

-\ &#x27;securities' means shares, debentures, debenture stock, loan stock, bonds, units of a collective investment scheme within the meaning of the Financial Services and Markets Act 2000 and other securities of any description, other than money deposited with a building society.
+'securities' means shares, debentures, debenture stock, loan stock, bonds, units of a collective investment scheme within the meaning of the Financial Services and Markets Act 2000 and other securities of any description, other than money deposited with a building society.

-Table 2: Other Registrable Interests
+Table 2: Personal Interests